jadenzy/ECS162_Final_Project/README.md

 ### `/src`
 - **`app.css`**
-  - Carries over CSS files from Homework 2
+  - Redesign the entire page UI

 - **`App.svelte`**
+  - Contains the all the frontend work
+  - Redesign the entire view, split the articles into three different sections based on the their length
+  - Add light and dark mode
+  - Redesign the header and footer
-  - Add comments
+  - Add the publisher publisher article panel and button
-  - Add login
+  - Add the moderator approving panel for onhold articles
-  - Add heading functions
+  - Add the displaying full article when onclick
+  - Redesign the view of the comment sections and buttons

 - **`CommentItem.svelte`**
   - The main components to render the comments for each articles
-  - Allow nested replies, but if deleting
+  - Allow nested replies, but if deleting the parent comment, all the child comments will be deleteed

 ## Backend Structure

 ### `app.py`
   - Add all the needed functions for MangoDB
-  - Add login functions by using dex
+  - Login functions by using dex
-  - Add GET, POST, DELETE, PATCH apis for the comments
+  - GET, POST, DELETE, PATCH apis for the comments
   - Everything will save to the database including the articles and their corresponding articles
+  - Publisher POST article
+  - Moderator DELETE article and APPROVE article
+  - Fetch Approve articles for all users
+  - Get pending articles for moderator
+  - Fetch Unapproved articles for publisher and moderator (pending will display)

   - Comment is an object contains
     - "article_id"
     - "text"
     - "user": the user name
     - "redacted_text": if the moderator do it or not
     - "parent_id": if it contains a parent reply

+  - Article is an object contains
+    - "headline": the headline
+    - "abstract": the abstract
-  - Move the fetch articles to flask instead of frontend
+    - "section_name": the section that the article belong to
+    - "body": the main content
+    - "byline": author of the article
+    - "multimedia": images of the article
+    - "approved": approve by moderator or not, all the NYT articles are default approved

+    - For publishing and fetching articles, the logic is as following:
+      - For the publishing: publisher publish a new article -> on hold for the moderator to approve -> moderator approve -> everyone can see it; if moderator not approve, it will be deleted.
+      - For fetching articles: include both fetch unapproved articles (article['approve'] = False) and fetch approve articles (article['approve'] = True), NYT articles are always article['approve'] = True.
+      - Fetch unapproved articles only for publisher and moderator, fetch approve articles for everyone.